luislozad/luislozad/README.md

 - 🌱 I’m currently learning UX/UI
 - 👯 I’m looking to collaborate on Youtube
 - 💬 Ask me about: Javascript, Typescript, ReactJS
-- 📫 How to reach me:  Envíame un DM a Twitter o por Email
+- 📫 How to reach me:  Send me a DM to Twitter or by Email